 - Shogun Yoshimune in Ooku: The Inner Chambers may enjoy sex and have children, but make no mistake, she's too busy ruling a nation to bother with emotional attachments.
 When she's thinking about the country even during relaxing baths, hunting, and childbirth, it's clear she's this trope.

 - Batman uses this as an excuse at times.
-His other excuses are It's Not You, It's My Enemies and Robin looks really good in tights.
+His other go to excuse is It's Not You, It's My Enemies

 - Made explicit in an episode of The Batman.
 When Alfred talks to Bruce's latest stood-up-date (Selina Kyle), she asks if Bruce is actually married.
 "Only to his work..."